easydns/chapps/README-API.md

 the object type named in the first node of the API route path will be looked up by its ID using the value provided to `item_id`, and then that object will be affected or reported by the API.
-This seems fairly intuitive but seems worth stating since it is not worth the effort to make the variable name match the name of the model.
+This seems fairly intuitive but also worth stating since it is not worth the effort to make the variable name match the name of the model.
 Maybe in a future revision.